ppy/osu-wiki/news/2026/2026-07-19-project-loved-july-2026.md

 *AKRASIA* is the second SV entry of the [2024 osu!mania World Cup](/wiki/Tournaments/MWC/2024_4K#finals) Finals map pool composed by [Sydosys](https://osu.ppy.sh/beatmaps/artists/392), who was a really decent 4K player in their own right, while also being a 1K pioneer at the time.

 Original songs for SV are quite interesting to think about.
 Both of the SV originals for 2024 were composed by artists who were also quite familiar with 4K SV mechanics.
-As such, it allows composers to think more thoroughly about how certain rhythmic aspects or musical motifs could be mapped, ideally resulting in specifically-tailored results and allowing unique takes that are sometimes map-first, music-first, or a mix of both.
+As such, it allows composers to think more thoroughly about how certain rhythmic aspects or musical motifs could be mapped, ideally resulting in specifically tailored results and allowing unique takes that are sometimes map-first, music-first, or a mix of both.
 In practice, however, it's much more difficult to coordinate, especially in asynchronous ways when mappers and artists cannot be simultaneously available to work hand in hand.

 I would say a potential ultimate SV composer should also end up mapping their own work to really carry a genuine end-to-end vision, but it's also something that can be creatively paralyzing coming from experience.
 That's also why SV originals were quite an exception among originals: given the effort expended towards SV mapping in the first place, adding SV composing on top of it was just really demanding.